Himanshu-atn98/java-collection-classes-implementation/README.md

 # java-collection-classes-implementation
-To demonstrate and to understand the working of collection classes
+To demonstrate and to understand the working flow of collection classes.